tagine/quizapp/readme.md

 ## USER STORY

+- I am the ultimate Janet Jackson fan
-- I want to test my knowledge
+- I want to prove it
-- I need set a time limit for myself
+- I don't have all day to prove it, so it needs to be limited in time

 ## App
 [Link to app] (http://tagine.github.io/quizapp)